Tanzania Travel Guide

 What is altitude sickness?

 Altitude sickness (often just called AMS) is caused by climbing to altitudes where the air pressure is much reduced.
 By the time you have reached the summit of Kilimanjaro air pressure is down to 49% of what it is at sea level.
 The first effect of this is that every lungful of air contains only half the amount of oxygen it would normally have.
 This makes any physical exertion very hard work.
 Slowly, slowly is the key.
 The second and most dangerous effects of low pressures are on the parts of the body where fluid and air meet.
 The two most important are in the skull and lungs.
 With low air pressure fluid gets into the lungs and the gap between the brain and the skull.
-In the lungs this causes something like pneumonia, where your lungs fill with water.
-In the brain it causes bad headaches.
-Both of these can become so bad they will kill you.
-The good news is that we plan our ascents very carefully to minimise the risk of you getting AMS and we have well tested emergency plans on how to prevent altitude sickness. -
+In the lungs this can cause a pulmonary edema (HAPE) which displays symptoms similar to pneumonia, where your lungs fill with water.
+In the brain it can cause a cerebral edema (HACE) which causes extremely bad headaches leading to loss of sight.
+Both of these can be fatal if left unnoticed and untreated.
+The good news is that we plan our ascents very carefully to reduce the risk of you getting AMS, our guides are well trained in how to prevent altitude sickness and evacuation processes are in place should you need to descend from the mountain. -

 What kit will I need?